cosmic-knowledge/docs/overview/why.md

 - Scale
   - Each user must spin up their own instance

-I'll detail the parts deeper in the future.
+I'll detail the parts later.